microsoft/vscode-remote-try-java/README.md

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to get set up.

-2. If you're not yet in a development container, press <kbd>F1</kbd>, run the **Remote-Container: Open Folder in Container...** command, and select a cloned copy of this repository.
+2. If you're not yet in a development container, press <kbd>F1</kbd> and run the **Remote-Container: Open Folder in Container...** command.

 3. Selected cloned copy of this folder, wait for the container to start, and try things out!